MicrosoftDocs/PowerShell-Docs/dsc/lnxSshAuthorizedKeysResource.md

-# PowerShell Desired State Configuration nxSshAuthorizedKeys Resource
+# DSC for Linux nxSshAuthorizedKeys Resource

-The __nxAuthorizedKeys__ resource in Windows PowerShell Desired State Configuration (DSC) provides a mechanism to manage authorized ssh keys for a specified user.
+The **nxAuthorizedKeys** resource in PowerShell Desired State Configuration (DSC) provides a mechanism to manage authorized ssh keys for a specified user.

 ## Syntax